Student Score Reporting

 Reporting Achievement

 For the CAAs for ELA and mathematics, scale scores reflect estimates of student ability that are based on which items a student correctly answers in a multistage adaptive test setting.
-A two-stage testing approach adapts the difficulty of an assessment to each student’s ability in order to achieve a more precise measurement.
+A two-stage testing approach adapts the difficulty of an assessment to each student’s ability to achieve a more precise measurement.
 The first stage consists of a routing test that provides an initial student ability estimate.
 The second stage consists of an assessment that varies in difficulty depending on that initial ability estimate.
 A student whose initial ability estimate is high will respond to a second-stage module consisting of difficult items that will help to determine just how high the student’s ability is.
-A student whose initial ability estimate is low will respond to a second-stage module consisting of less difficult items.
+A student whose initial ability estimate is low will respond to a second-stage module consisting of less-difficult items.
 In certain cases where a student does not answer enough items correctly, the student’s assessment will be stopped at the end of Stage 1, in accordance with the DFAs.

 For the CAA for Science, once the responses to each embedded PT are merged for the final scoring, the CAA for Science process first converts each possible raw score to an ability estimate so that scores from different forms of the CAA for Science are comparable.
 The ability estimates are then transformed to scale scores, to facilitate score interpretation.
 If two students take the same form of the CAA for Science, the higher scale score is given to whomever provides more correct responses.